 Minority ownership means any owner with less than 50% ownership.
 This can also mean an owner that has between 1% and 49% ownership in a business or enterprise.
 Another option some lenders offer is to approve and close financing with owners who are less than 50% owners.
 However, this is not the norm and also rare and hard to find.

-Many lenders and funders have a minimum time in business requirement of 6 months.
-Others lenders that have more than a 6 month requirement have a 12 month, or 1 year time in business requirement.
+Many lenders have a minimum time in business requirement of 3 months.
+Others have a 6 or 1 year guideline.

-Another main minimum requirement is 3 months time in business by some lenders.
-Some lenders and mca merchant cash advance companies do not have a minimum time in business requirement but need at least 2 months proof of business income, or 2 months proof of revenue.
-These are considered start up businesses.
+Some mca merchant cash advance companies do not have a minimum time in operation requirement but need at least 2 months proof of income or revenue.
+These are considered start ups.
 Find more information on start up businesses here.

 5 Overdrafts or NSF’s or less per month